Racial views of Donald Trump: Support of Rush Limbaugh

 In February 2020, Trump awarded Rush Limbaugh the Presidential Medal of Freedom.
-Limbaugh had made numerous statements widely described as racist over the course of his career as a radio personality.
+Limbaugh had made numerous statements widely described as racist in his career as a radio personality.

 "Chinese Virus" and "Kung Flu"

-After he was widely criticized for using the term, Trump defended his use of the phrase "Chinese Virus" for SARS-CoV-2.
+After he was widely criticized for using the term, Trump defended his use of "Chinese Virus" for SARS-CoV-2.
 Trump said, "it comes from China...it's not racist at all".
-Many people and organizations disagreed, including the Asian American Legal Defense and Education Fund, which tweeted in March 2020 "Of course he called it 'Chinese Virus,' because he doesn't care that Asians and Asian Americans are subjected to hate violence because of this racist description of #coronavirus."
+Many people and organizations disagreed, including the Asian American Legal Defense and Education Fund, which tweeted in March 2020: "Of course he called it 'Chinese Virus,' because he doesn't care that Asians and Asian Americans are subjected to hate violence because of this racist description of #coronavirus."
 The World Health Organization has "called on scientists, national authorities and the media to follow best practices in naming new human infectious diseases to minimize unnecessary negative effects on nations, economies and people."

-On June 20, 2020, in a speech in Tulsa, Oklahoma, Trump used language that was widely described as racist, referring to COVID-19 as "Kung Flu", a phrase that Counselor to the President Kellyanne Conway had previously described as "wrong", "highly offensive" and "very hurtful".
-On June 22, 2020, White House spokespeople defended Trump's use of the term, stating "It's not a discussion about Asian Americans, who the president values and prizes as citizens of this great country.
+On June 20, 2020, in a speech in Tulsa, Oklahoma, Trump used language widely described as racist, referring to COVID-19 as "Kung Flu", a phrase that then Counselor to the President Kellyanne Conway had previously described as "wrong", "highly offensive" and "very hurtful".
+On June 22, 2020, White House spokespeople defended Trump's use of the term, stating: "It's not a discussion about Asian Americans, who the president values and prizes as citizens of this great country.
 It is an indictment of China for letting this virus get here".

 "When the looting starts, the shooting starts"

-In May 2020, Trump was accused of racism for tweeting "when the looting starts, the shooting starts" and stating of the looters "these thugs are dishonoring the memory of George Floyd" in response to a third night of arson and rioting in Minneapolis, during which the Minneapolis Third Precinct police station was set on fire by rioters, over the police killing of the unarmed black man.
-The phrase had been used previously in 1967 by a Miami police chief, Walter E. Headley, that was widely condemned by civil rights groups and repeated in 1968 during the presidential campaign of segregationist George Wallace.
+In May 2020, Trump was accused of racism for tweeting "when the looting starts, the shooting starts" and stating "these thugs are dishonoring the memory of George Floyd" in response to a third night of arson and rioting in Minneapolis, during which the Minneapolis Third Precinct police station was set on fire, over the police killing of the unarmed black man.
+The phrase had been used previously in 1967 by a Miami police chief, Walter Headley, that was widely condemned by civil rights groups and repeated in 1968 during the presidential campaign of segregationist George Wallace.

-As protests continued, Washington, D.C. mayor Muriel Bowser criticised Trump for stating that protesters who climbed over the White House fence would be met by "the most vicious dogs and ominous of weapons", saying it was "no subtle reminder to African-Americans of segregationists that let dogs out on women, children and innocent people in the South".
+Washington, D.C. mayor Muriel Bowser criticised Trump for stating that protesters who climbed over the White House fence would be met by "the most vicious dogs and ominous of weapons", saying it was "no subtle reminder to African-Americans of segregationists that let dogs out on women, children and innocent people in the South".